Myrmex/overview/cadmus/dev/history/b-config.md

 >⚠️ Since version 3.1.0, which was updated in compliance with the new library, `Fusi.Tools` moved its configuration-related components (`TagAttribute` and `IConfigurable<T>`) to `Fusi.Tools.Config`, so that we can continue to use `Fusi.Tools` without overlapping some configuration-related code from `Fusi.Tools.Config` or `Fusi.Tools.Configuration`.
 So, pay attention to the namespace of these components in your code: ensure to update all your code to 3.1.0 or later, so that these components get not accidentally drawn from `Fusi.Tools` rather than from the new `Fusi.Tools.Configuration` (or the old `Fusi.Tools.Config`).

-While the new library provides all the functions of the old one, plus many new ones, it is of course no more compatible with it, as its dependencies have changed.
-The new components factory no more uses `SimpleInjector`'s container, but rather adopts the [IHost](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host) paradigm, widely used in MS technologies like ASP.NET, but equally applicable to libraries, console apps, etc.
+While the new library provides all the functions of the old one, plus many new ones, it is of course no longer compatible with it, as its dependencies have changed.
+The new components factory no longer uses `SimpleInjector`'s container, but rather adopts the [IHost](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host) paradigm, widely used in MS technologies like ASP.NET, but equally applicable to libraries, console apps, etc.

 For instance, this is how we can build such a host: